hazelcast/hazelcast-simulator/README.md

 `--interface`: The network interface where the latency should be applied (default is eth0).

 `--rtt`: When set, this flag indicates the latency is a round-trip time (RTT), meaning 10ms latency will be split into 5ms each way.
+ Otherwise, 10ms will be applied in each direction.

 ___
 **Method 2: Advanced Group Assignment**